 - Relentless improvement: They are based on the relentless improvement of instruction – one lesson and one unit at a time.

->

-> Effective professional learning requires a system that provides educators an opportunity to collaboratively and intentionally study their instructional practice, learn new teaching strategies, design high quality lessons, and reflect on their lessons’ effectiveness and revise those lessons in a continual process of improvement.
+Effective professional learning requires a system that provides educators an opportunity to collaboratively and intentionally study their instructional practice, learn new teaching strategies, design high-quality lessons, reflect on their lessons’ effectiveness, and revise those lessons in a continual process of improvement.

 Along with Houghton Mifflin Harcourt math authors Tim Kanold and Juli Dixon, one structure I recommend is a professional learning community.
 Teachers can work collaboratively within such a community to plan instruction, design common assessments, and build instructional supports.
 Such consistent activity can result in an ongoing, sustained, and job-embedded professional learning environment that builds capacity for mathematics teachers, making it a highly effective approach.
 It can also provide support after other professional learning experiences, such as attendance at National Council of Teachers of Mathematics Annual or Regional conferences, and help teachers transfer ideas sparked at such an event into daily classroom practice.

 Finally, if I can share one general recommendation around professional learning as it relates specifically to math, it is that math educators focus their continual improvement efforts on individual mathematics units or chapters of instruction.
 The chunk of time set aside to teach each unit, usually three to four weeks in length, creates a manageable time period for collaborative teamwork within a professional learning community throughout the year.
 Teachers can use this time to review their teaching practices, refine their approaches, and respond to individual student needs.